bastianschnieder/HyATraX/README.md

  * geometry optimization using **jobex** (products_1.sh)
  * single point energy using **ridft** and **aoforce** (products_2.sh)

-The product refinement scripts (bash) can be invoked by:
+The product refinement scripts 1-2 (bash) can be invoked by:
  * `./products_[1,2].sh`

 Remember to make the submission scripts executable with:
  * `chmod u+x products_[1,2].sh`

-After successful refinement of the transition states and reaction products, the directories can be  cleaned using the `clean.sh` script.
+After the successful refinement of the transition states and reaction products, the directories can be cleaned using the `clean.sh` script.
 Clean the directory by invoking:
  * `./clean.sh`